hssnx/reddit-streak/README.md

 ### 1. Fork This Repository

-Click the "Fork" button at the top-right of this page.
+Click the "Fork" button at the top-right of this page, and move the `upvote.yml` file to `.github/workflows/`.

 ### 2. Create a Reddit App